Get Free Estimate

 Deep Root Tree Fertilization is applied by an injection into the root zone.

-At Organo-Lawn our 100% organic tree fertilizer is a proprietary blend that we inject into the tree’s root-zone.
+At Organo-Lawn, your local tree fertilizer company, our 100% organic tree fertilizer is a proprietary blend that we inject into the tree’s root-zone.
 The blend is a special mix of the beneficial fungus mycorrhiza, chelated iron, yucca extract, humate, micro-nutrients and our slow release organic fertilizer we call MDS Compost Tea.

 In the spring the trees use the nutrients to support healthy growth and in the fall the trees use the nutrients in the organic tree fertilizer to develop and strengthen their root system.